Simulation-Software-Engineering/Lecture-Material/building-and-packaging/material/packaging_hpc_notes.md

   spack install --reuse zlib
   ```

-  Will now install the package `zlib` by downloading and compiling it. `--reuse` tells it to reuse package that exist already if possible
+  Will now install the package `zlib` by downloading and compiling it. `--reuse` tells spack to reuse already existing packages if possible

   ```bash
   spack find